siigil/brevity/README.md

 # ☕️ brevity
-A static HTML app to concentrate your words
+An offline, single-page app to improve your writing.

-> :alert: This app is still a little buggy!